-Laura has worked with renowned composers including George Crumb, Brian Ferneyhough, Michael Finnissy, Rebecca Saunders, Pierre Jodlowski, Márton Illés, Feliu Gasull, Rolf Hind, Josep Maria Guix, Angela Elizabeth Slater, Nino Russell, Yixuan Zhao and Albert Sardà.
-She has given 16 world premieres and 30 national premieres of works written by Philippe Manoury, David Lang, George Lewis, Dai Fujikura, Anna Thorvaldsdóttir, Unsuk Chin, Vladimir Djambazov, Thierry Escaich, Ofer Ben-Amots, Tyshawn Sorey, Miya Masaoka, Alex Baranowski, José Martínez, Joel Järventausta, Lara Poe and Piyawat Louilarpprasert, among others.
-Laura has commissioned two new Piano Concertos written by Feliu Gasull and Joel Järventausta.
-She has also commissioned a Piano Concerto from Angela Elizabeth Slater.
-The latter has been funded by Ambache Charitable Trust and PRS Foundation.
+Laura has worked with renowned composers including George Crumb, Brian Ferneyhough, Michael Finnissy, Rebecca Saunders, Pierre Jodlowski, Márton Illés, Rolf Hind, Josep Maria Guix, Angela Elizabeth Slater, Nino Russell and Albert Sardà.
+She has given 18 world premieres and 31 national premieres of works written by Philippe Manoury, David Lang, George Lewis, Dai Fujikura, Anna Thorvaldsdóttir, Unsuk Chin, Vladimir Djambazov, Thierry Escaich, Ofer Ben-Amots, Tyshawn Sorey, Miya Masaoka, Alex Baranowski, José Martínez, Joel Järventausta, Lara Poe, Yixuan Zhao and Piyawat Louilarpprasert, among others.
+Laura commissioned and world-premiered two new Piano Concertos written by Feliu Gasull and Joel Järventausta.
+She has also commissioned a Piano Concerto from Angela Elizabeth Slater, which has been funded by Ambache Charitable Trust and PRS Foundation.
 This will be world-premiered in Winter 2022.

 She completed her Master of Music degree at the Royal College of Music in London as an RCM Patrons’ Award Holder, where she received an 'Exceptional' Distinction (94%) for one of her final recitals.
 Previously, she graduated with Distinction from her Bachelor and Master piano studies with Jean-François Dichamp at the Catalonia College of Music (ESMUC), and from her Bachelor’s degree in Mathematics at the Polytechnic University of Catalonia (UPC).
 She obtained several Distinction Awards in all her studies.